Teskedsgubben/inhousebot/README.md

 ### Points system

-The InhouseBot Points League is the third most prestigious league in the world according to the New York Times\*.
+The Dota House Inhouse League is the third most prestigious league in the world according to the New York Times\*.
+While you do have an MMR, the real skill, that also determines your medal, revolves around *Points*.
 When registering to the league, the new player recieves 100 points to start.
 Each game victory grants an additional 50 points.

 However, the action starts when you get into the betting game!
 When a new game is created, it is open for bets during the initial betting period.
 When you enter a game, you can bet on your own team with points from your points pool.
 If your team wins, you get your earned winnings based on your bet multiplied by that team's odds at the time your bet was placed.
 As a spectator, you can bet on any team!